menpo/menpofit/docs/source/api/menpofit/aam/index.rst

 Active Appearance Models
 ------------------------
-These models all differ in the manner that they compute the warp.
+These AAMs differ in the manner that they compute the warp (thus represent the appearance features).

 .. toctree::
     :maxdepth: 1